netpump-data/docs/docs/setup-app-registration.md

    !["oauth2AllowIdTokenImplicitFlow": 3,](images/app-reg/oauth2AllowIdTokenImplicitFlow.png)

-4. Edit the manifest to set `replyUrlsWithType` adding in the Host URL the application will run under on the Virtual Machine.
-Enter
+4. Edit the manifest to set `replyUrlsWithType` adding in the Host URL(s) the application will run under on the Virtual Machine.
+These are the external URLs that are allowed to access the configuration page within the application.

    !["replyUrlsWithType": 4,](images/app-reg/replyUrlsWithType.png)